gibbitz/build-it/README.md

-# ITN Video Platform AKA TD-Dashboard
+# Weather API Code Challenge

 ## OVERVIEW <a name="overview"></a>
 This codebase was developed as part of an application process to display a 5 day weather forcast.
 This readme file outlines the filestructure, system configuration and build processes.